tudorpintea999/kailua/book/src/design.md

 proposals pending finalization, while all others are invalid.

 A plain edge from a parent to a child indicates that the child proposal was made while no contradictory siblings should have existed.
-A checkmark on the edge indicates that the proposal was made within the timeout period of the contradicotry sibling.
+A checkmark on the edge indicates that the proposal was made within the timeout period of the contradictory sibling.
 A crossmark indicates that the timeout period of the contradictory sibling proposal had expired before the child proposal was introduced.

 The following three challenges are the only ones implied: